Ronnie Bradford

-Ronald Lee Bradford (born October 1, 1970) is an American former professional football defensive back who played for the NFL's Denver Broncos (1993–1995), Arizona Cardinals (1996), Atlanta Falcons (1997–2001), and Minnesota Vikings.
+Ronald Lee Bradford (born October 1, 1970) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Denver Broncos (1993–1995), Arizona Cardinals (1996), Atlanta Falcons (1997–2001), and Minnesota Vikings.
+He played college football for the Colorado Buffaloes.
 He also served as a defensive assistant coach for the Broncos and Kansas City Chiefs.
 Bradford was also the defensive backs coach at USC.

 Early life

 Bradford was born in Minot North Dakota.
 Bradford played high school football at Adams City High School in Commerce City, Colorado.

 College career

-Ronnie Bradford played college football for the University of Colorado.
-During his sophomore year, he blocked an extra point in Colorado's 10–9 victory over Notre Dame in the 1991 Orange Bowl to help Colorado win a share of the National Championship in the 1990 college football season (Colorado shared the National Championship in 1990 with Georgia Tech).
+Ronnie Bradford played college football at the University of Colorado Boulder.
+During his sophomore year, he blocked an extra point in the Buffaloes' 10–9 victory over Notre Dame in the 1991 Orange Bowl to help Colorado win a share of the National Championship in the 1990 college football season (Colorado shared the National Championship in 1990 with Georgia Tech).
 That blocked extra point by Bradford was the difference in that football game.